QubesOS/qubes-doc/user/reference/glossary.md

 toolstack and has special privileges relative to other domains, such as direct access to most hardware.

-* The term "dom0" is not a proper noun and should not be capitalized (unless it's the first word in a sentence, for example).
+* The term "dom0" is not a proper noun and should not be capitalized unless it's the first word in a sentence.

 * The use of [domain](#domain) as a synonym for [VM](#vm) is specific to Xen.
   Qubes diverges from this practice.
 See: [domain](#domain).